- Academic Requirements

-- The student submits a Petition to Study Abroad online and secures approval of coursework from the Director of the International Legal Studies Program and the Associate Dean for Student Affairs.
+- The student submits a Petition to Study Abroad online and secures approval of coursework from the Director of the International Legal Studies Program and the Assistant Dean of Student Affairs.

 - The student must submit all required materials (Petition, Letter of Good Standing, proof of ABA-Accreditation) to the International Legal Studies Program through the online petition process;

 - REMINDER: No student can apply more than a total of thirty (30) visiting credit hours from any and all sources toward their law school degree (see above in “Visiting Student Status” section).
-The maximum number of credit hours a student can apply to toward their law school degree from study abroad course offered by another law school is 8.
+The maximum number of credit hours a student can apply to toward their law school degree from study abroad courses offered by another law school is 8.

 At the student’s request, the Registrar’s office will provide letters of good standing (for proof of GPA) and any other required documentation, such as letters of permission.

-In order to secure written approval of coursework, a student must submit a Petition, along with a brochure and/ or syllabus that describes the study abroad program and its curriculum.
+In order to secure written approval of coursework, a student must submit a Petition, along with a brochure and/or syllabus that describes the study abroad program and its curriculum.
 A student may find the petition, and all instructions regarding submission of documents, here.
 A flowchart outlining the process is found here: http://www.law.du.edu/documents/study-abroad/Study-Abroad-Flow-Chart.pdf.

 A transfer student (who has completed up to thirty (30) credit hours at another law school) may also petition to enroll in a summer abroad law program at another institution.

 In order to secure credit for study abroad credit hours taken at another law school, the student must:

-- Earn a grade of C or better in the courses or courses taken.
+- Earn a grade of C or better in the course or courses taken.

 - At the conclusion of the program, assure that the Study Abroad Program submits a final official transcript that confirms the credits that the student completed to the Sturm College of Law Registrar at the conclusion of the program.